richlowe/illumos-gate/README-ASLR.md

 forbid it, and for processes of special sensitivity to mandate it.

 This is controlled via the `-z aslr` flag to `ld(1)`.

+## Per-zone configuration

+The default security flags for a zone, and the upper and lower limits, may be specified with the security-flags resource in zonecfg(1M).
+These are applied to every process in NGZs (unlike the GZ, where there are a small number of processes we must miss)

 ## Missing bits/Problems/Worries